 We carefully manage our balance sheet to avoid the negative effects that can come when loan growth exceeds deposit growth.
-At the end of 2021, our ratio of eligible capital to risk-weighted assets sat at 15.04%.
-Tier 1 capital as a percentage of risk-weighted assets was at 14.83%.
+At the end of 2022, our ratio of eligible capital to risk-weighted assets sat at 16.22%.
+Tier 1 capital as a percentage of risk-weighted assets was at 15.96%.
 Both were above our internal targets.
-Our leverage ratio was 9.05%, which is down slightly from 2021 but still well above our 5.5% target.
+Our leverage ratio was 10.35%.